rcherukuri12/mac_tf/README.txt

 https://github.com/apple/tensorflow_macos/issues/153

+3. STOP ...here if you want to stick to mac -gpu support...

+If you go to the next step, you get Tensorflow newer version, but will loose mac m1 gpu support.

-3. Then install 2.5 by doing:
+4. Then install 2.5 by doing:

 python -m pip install tensorflow-macos --upgrade --force --no-dependencies

-4.>python
+5.>python

 > import tensorflow as tf.